juliazhu09/Orang4ML/README.md

-Click Green Code button and select download zip
+Click the Green Code button and select Download zip You can download Orange at https://orangedatamining.com/download/.